E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Tensor-based density estimation via alpha -divergence optimization

-where the model space $\boldsymbol{\mathcal{B}}^k$ is defined as $\boldsymbol{\mathcal{B}}^k = \left\{ \mathcal{Q} \mid \ssprk\mathcal{Q}_{\bi\br} = \mathcal{P}_{\bi}^{[k]} \right\}$.
-In the above optimization for the tensor $\mathcal{Q}^{[k]}$, the logarithmic term no longer contains $\sum_{\bi}$ or $\sum_{\br}$, making the optimization much easier compared to the original problem for $L_\alpha$.
+\GK{where the model space $\boldsymbol{\mathcal{B}}^{[k]}$ is defined as the set of tensors $\mathcal{Q}^{[k]}$ that can be represented as a form in Equation~\eqref{eq:MBA_Tucker_and_Train} and whose sum over the index $\br$ yields the low-rank structure $k$, i.e., } In the above optimization for the tensor $\mathcal{Q}^{[k]}$ in Equation~\eqref{eq:M-step}, the logarithmic term no longer contains $\sum_{\bi}$ or $\sum_{k,\br}$, making the optimization much easier compared to the original problem for $L_\alpha$.
 In fact, this optimization is known as the tensor many-body approximation (as detailed in Section~\ref{sec:MBA_and_LRA}), which is a convex optimization problem with a guaranteed global optimum.
-Furthermore, since the tensor $\mathcal{Q}^{[k]}$ can be given in a product form as seen in Equation~\eqref{eq:MBA_Tucker_and_Train}, the properties of the logarithm allow the objective to decouple each factor, resulting in all factors being simultaneously optimized in closed form providing a globally optimal solution for the M-step in many cases.
-The closed form update rules for $k\in\{\text{CP, Tucker,TT}\}$ are introduced in Section~\ref{sec:MBA_and_LRA}.
-We also provide the optimal update rule for the mixture ratio $\eta$ in closed form as follows:
+Furthermore, since the tensor $\mathcal{Q}^{[k]}$ can be given in a product form as seen in Equation~\eqref{eq:MBA_Tucker_and_Train}, the properties of the logarithm allow the objective to decouple each factor, resulting in all factors being simultaneously optimized in closed-form providing a globally optimal solution for the M-step in many cases.
+The closed-form update rules for $k\in\{\text{CP, Tucker,TT}\}$ are introduced in Section~\ref{sec:MBA_and_LRA}.
+We also provide the optimal update rule for the mixture ratio $\boldsymbol{\eta}$ in closed-form as follows: